-The financial statements of the Authority have been prepared in conformity with accounting principles generally accepted in the United States of America (U.S. GAAP) as applied to government units.
+The financial statements of the Authority have been prepared in conformity with GAAP as applied to government units.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing state and local governmental accounting and financial reporting principles.
 The more significant of the Authority's accounting policies are described below.